 Any Tier 4 student that has a genuine reason why they cannot use SafeZone for Tier 4 attendance purposes should raise this with their school office immediately

-Students can now swap courses through Student Self Service in week 1 of a semester.
+Students can now swap courses through Student Self Service during the first two weeks of a semester.
 The courses being swapped must be of the same credit value and you must have met any pre-requisites for the course to be added.

-If you need to change a course after that date, or if you need to add or delete a course, please complete the change of course form, have it signed off by either your Year Co-ordinator (undergraduate students) or your Programme Director (postgraduate students) and then return it to the School Office for processing by 4pm on:
+If you need to change a course after that date, or if you need to add or delete a course, please complete the change of course form, have it signed off by either your Year Co-ordinator (undergraduate students) or your Programme Director (postgraduate students), who will forward it for processing.
+The deadlines for course changes are:

 Please ensure you put the correct course code on the form as that is what is used to change your enrolment, not the course name.